click to return to Writertopia home

 Bio

 Born in 1961 Indiana, William Ledbetter wrote stories throughout his childhood, but didn't gain fame until his 11th grade Literature teacher read one of his science fiction stories aloud to the class.
 Amid the snickers and rolled eyes, were a couple whispers of "cool!"
 He was hooked.
 Today he lives near Dallas, Texas with a very understanding wife, the one kid who has still not left the nest and way too many animals.
 He's working diligently on a novel trilogy about the violent birth of a new humanity.
-He also leads a Dallas writers group called Future Classics, is associate publisher/editor at DARK ENERGY SPECULATIVE FICTION and the current president of his local National Space Society chapter.
+He also leads a Dallas writers group called Future Classics and an active member of his local National Space Society chapter.

 For more information visit William Ledbetter's website: http://www.WilliamLedbetter.com.